ekanshsaxena/ekanshsaxena/README.md

 ## About

 I am Ekansh Saxena.
-I am a second-year undergraduate student at Madan Mohan Malaviya University of Technology,Gorakhpur.
-I am an aspiring Software Developer at [Codebugged AI](https://codebugged.com/), presently working as Problem Reviewer/Setter at [Coding Ninjas](https://www.codingninjas.com/) and [Prepbytes](https://www.prepbytes.com/).
-My interests aside from Software Development are Competitive Programming.
+I am a final-year undergraduate student at Madan Mohan Malaviya University of Technology,Gorakhpur.
+I am a Software Development Engineering Intern at [Expedia Group](https://www.expediagroup.com/home/default.aspx), along with this I love to solve problems based on Data Structures and Algorithm.
+I also do Competitive Programming in my free time.

 <table>
   <tr>